-Greg Bird Talks About Losing His Job And The Future ‘You Ain’t Going To Be The 1st Baseman Hitting .190’
+Greg Bird Talks About Losing His Job And The Future: ‘You Ain’t Going To Be The 1st Baseman Hitting .190’

 Yankee first baseman Greg Bird recently spoke to NJ Advance Media about the season he’s had, which has included losing his job to mid-season acquisition Luke Voit, and what he sees for himself going forward.
-2018 has been a disappointing season for Bird, and no one seems to know that better than him.
+So far, 2018 has been a disappointing season for Bird, and no one seems to know that better than him.
 Bird is always quick to point out that riding the bench is where he belongs right now, and that no one took his starting job from him, he lost it.

 In 2015, Bird exploded onto the scene mashing 11 homers in 46 games.
 Since 2016, Bird has had problems.
 If it hasn’t been physical, it’s been failing to thrive on the diamond.
 At 25, his career is far from over, but even he admits he isn’t developing into the star that he had been forecast as.
 He knows there is still time to turn it all around, but whether that will be with the Yankees or not is a different ball of wax.